 Bromsgrove has a good selection of high street stores, banks and pubs.

-Service facilities, including drinking water, elsan, toilets, showers and refuse disposal, can be found adjacent to the Canal & River Trust maintenance yard in Tardebigge New Wharf.
-The facilities here are for the use of all boaters.
+Service facilities, including drinking water, elsan, a toilet, shower and refuse disposal, can be found adjacent to the Canal & River Trust maintenance yard in Tardebigge New Wharf.
+The facilities listed are provided by and under the control of the local waterway and provided for the use of all boating customers, they do not form part of the mooring agreement.

 The site has open access and the moorings can be viewed at anytime.